 An appeal is commenced by filing a simple set of papers with an appellate court within the timeframe set by the applicable court rules.
 The defendant is then given time to obtain the transcripts of the trial court proceedings.
 After the transcripts are available, the clerk of the court will set a briefing schedule.
 The appellant's brief is filed first, and is accompanied by an "appendix" that includes important documents generated in connection with the trial that the appellate court will need to review the issues raised on appeal.
 The State (in New Jersey) or the Government (in the Federal system) then files it's responding brief.
 The defendant then files a final brief that replies to the arguments raised in the responding brief.
 This is all of the printed material filed in connection with the appeal.

 After the briefs and appendix are on file, the attorneys representing the parties may appear before the appellate court to argue the appeal.
 Here, the attorneys present their positions and respond to questions from the panel of appellate judges.
 The panel will then consider everything presented in the papers and at oral argument, and render a decision.
 The entire process can take up to a year or longer to complete.

 The foregoing topics are discussed in greater detail on the subsequent pages.
 Please read them.
-Even if you do not retain appellate attorney James S. Friedman for your appeal, it is our hope that you will have a better understanding of the mechanics of criminal appeals.
+Even if you do not retain us for your appeal, it is our hope that you will have a better understanding of the mechanics of criminal appeals.

-James S. Friedman, LLC, represents criminal defendants in the State and Federal appeals courts in New Jersey.
+We are criminal appellate attorneys in New Jersey representing defendants in the state and federal appeals courts in New Jersey.
 If you are seeking to appeal a criminal conviction from the New Jersey Superior Court, or from the United States District Court in New Jersey, contact us online or call us toll free at 800-361-6554 today to discuss your criminal appeal.